KetapangCyberTeam/Obfuscate-Javascript/README.md

 # License
 This project is License under [Apache License](LICENSE).

-This project is *NOT FREE* you are *FORBIDDEN* to rename this script to something else You are *FORBIDDEN* to distribute or sell this script
+- This project is NOT FREE you are FORBIDDEN to rename this script to something else.
+- You are FORBIDDEN to distribute or sell this script.